MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How intervention strategies are modelled</b> </summary>changes in the contact matrix</details>

 #### Model parameters information
-<details><summary> <b>Details on parameters estimation</b> </summary>baseline contact matrix is estimated from https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133203 and the package socialmixr https://github.com/sbfnk/socialmixr parameters</details>
+<details><summary> <b>How parameters are estimated</b> </summary>baseline contact matrix is estimated from https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133203 and the package socialmixr https://github.com/sbfnk/socialmixr parameters</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) couples hospitalization data with the complete dataset from the Princess Diamond to disentangle the risk of being hospitalized in those infected from the underlying probability of infection 2) sensitivity study and simulations where the true parameters are known to assess the performance of the estimation </details></br>